sami-chaaban/starparser/README.md

 ## Scripting<a name="scripts"></a>

-* To parse a star file for downstream use in a python script:
+* To parse a star file for downstream use in a Python script:

 ```python
 from starparser import fileparser